AlSG00/CheatSheet/README.md

 - **git merge** [branch-name] - _merge specified branch with current active branch._

 ## Working with remote repository
-- **git push -u origin** [branch-name] - _push new branch toa remote repository and bind a local branch with a remote one, so for further commits and puashes you could use the command without -u._
+- **git push -u origin** [branch-name] - _push new branch to a remote repository and bind a local branch with a remote one, so for further commits and puashes you could use the command without -u._
 - **git push** [branch-name] - _push aadditional changes to a specified branch, which is already exists in a remote repository._
 - **git pull** - _download changes for a current branch from a remote repository._